Start page

 Ancient Greeks and Italics in East Europe

-No doubt that during this long way some of the migrants remained for residence in comfortable places, as the Greeks did not have an ultimate aim of resettlement in a certain place, they are just looking for free land.
+No doubt that during this long way, some of the migrants remained for residence in comfortable places, as the Greeks did not have an ultimate aim of resettlement in a certain place, they were just looking for free land.
 However, Ukraine, especially in the steppe part, was dominated by the Turks at the time, so most of the Greeks just had to move on.

-There are facts that suggest that the Greek settlers in Ukraine were not assimilated by other peoples for a long time, but lived in peaceful coexistence with them.
+Some facts suggest that the Greek settlers in Ukraine were not assimilated by other peoples for a long time but lived in peaceful coexistence with them.
 In his history, Herodotus recalls the agricultural tribe of the Callipidai which were, according to him, half-Hellenes and half-Scythians and inhabited the territory along Hypanis (Southern Bug) west of Borisphen (Dnieper).
-Obviously, Herodotus could consider them as semi-Hellenes due to their language which was similar to Greek.
-It could be developed from the same parent language of all Greeks but somewhat different from the classical Greek after several centuries of its development in isolation from the majority of Hellenes.
+Herodotus could consider them as semi-Hellenes due to their language which was similar to Greek.
+It could be developed from the same parent language of all Greeks but somewhat different from classical Greek after several centuries of its development in isolation from the majority of Hellenes.
 Thus the Callipidai could be the ancestors of those ancient Greeks who remained on the territory of Ukraine since ancient times.

 Right: Bilsk hillfort